Network Information

 It is necessary for the feedlot to have a constant internet connection.
 Fusion uses the internet for many things including communicating with services such as CCIA and NLIS, checking for new versions and downloading install files, sending server health data and crash information to us, sending Lot Info Export files each night when requested, and many other things.

-However, with the possible exception of feed truck syncing, it is not recommended that Fusion Client connect over the internet.
-This means that a local network must be built out, whether wired or wireless, to cover the barns and trucks.
-More on this in a minute.
+Generally speaking, we do not recommend that Fusion connect over the internet (although see below for a discussion regarding connecting to satellite yards over the internet).
+This means that a local network will need to be built out, whether wired or wireless, to cover the barns and trucks.

 We recommend that all Fusion related computers be on the same subnet, including computers at other locations.
 It is possible for Fusion to work when this is not the case, but manual entering of IP addresses during connection will often be necessary.
 If everything is on the same subnet Fusion can usually automatically detect the server and connect automatically.